New York Commercial Real Estate | 9 minute read

 If you haven’t managed to discover the identity of the owner or any information that may help you in identifying how to find the owner of an LLC company, you could potentially contact current or former tenants — although this is a drastic approach and is not recommended under normal circumstances.

-That said, should you decide to take this approach, select the “Occupancy” tab in the property report.
+That said, should you decide to take this approach on property owner research, select the “Occupancy” tab in the property report.
 Then, in the “Phone Records of Residents” section, you’ll find the list of residents (both residential and commercial), along with their unit number, phone number and the dates when they were registered.
 While this practice is not encouraged, you can contact them directly to get information on the owner/manager of the property.

 There are several reasons why owners register real estate properties under an LLC.
 Despite the higher upfront costs of buying property under an LLC, many owners still choose to register real estate properties under an LLC for the purposes of: